If you look for the most gorgeous areas in big cities in Europe, start with their historic centers, also known as old towns.

 Riga turned out to be not exactly the way I had pictured it.
 But its Old Town impressed me beyond any imagination.
 You can explore it within a few hours.
 But what an incredible experience it is!
-From cobblestone streets to pastel color houses you feel like you just entered a stunning toy city.
-Numerous churches, cathedrals and charming squares like Riga Town Hall Square complete the whole picture.
+From cobblestone streets to pastel color houses, you feel like you just entered a stunning toy city.
+Numerous churches, cathedrals, and charming squares, such as Riga Town Hall Square, complete the vibrant picture.

 Center of Rome

 The center of Rome is the finest of all historic centers in Europe.
-Just like all roads lead to Rome, some of the major European historic treasures are found here.
-From the Colosseum to Vatican, Roman Forum, Pantheon and Spanish Steps, the center of Rome has it all.
+Just like all roads used to lead to Rome, some of the major European historic treasures are found here.
+From the Colosseum to Vatican, Roman Forum, Pantheon, and Spanish Steps, the center of Rome has everything to inspire and impress.